Herbert C. Bonner Bridge Replacement

 The project team’s collaborative, multi-disciplinary approach addressed all of the design challenges, as reflected in their final bids that provided the best value solution to NCDOT for a challenging, large-scale and high-profile project.

-The new bridge is scheduled to open to traffic in fall of 2018.
+The new bridge opened to traffic in February 2019.